sketchplugins/plugin-directory/README.md

 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Fake Chinese Name for Sketch](https://github.com/jjying/fake-chinese-name-for-sketch), by JJ Ying: Generate Chinese names for text layers.
 - [Find All Instances of Symbol](https://github.com/nmwoods1/sketch---find-all-instances-of-symbol), by nmwoods1: A Sketch plugin that lets you find all of the instances of a symbol across multiple pages/artboards
-- [Find And Replace](https://github.com/mscodemonkey/sketch-find-and-replace), by Martin Steven: Sketch 3 plugin to do a simple find and replace on text within layers
+- [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
+Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [FindSlice](https://github.com/atomkirk/find-slice-sketch-plugin), by Adam Kirk: List all exportable layers/slices and navigate to selection.
 - [Fitter Sketch Plugin](https://github.com/pberrecloth/fitter-sketch-plugin), by Peter Berrecloth: Fit layer to artboard width, height or both
 - [Fix Styles](https://github.com/dinozavrix/sketch_fix_styles), by dinozavrix: Remove duplicate styles in Sketch